prashuk/prashuk/README.md

 ### Hi 👋 I am Prashuk

-Currently pursuing Master of Science in Computer Science from The University of Texas at Dallas have over 7 years of professional experience in software development engineering.
+Have over 7 years of professional experience in software development engineering.

 A quick look at my profile will give you insights on the following skills:
 - 📱 iOS development experience using Swift/Objective-C